enricoferraiolo/text-summarizer/README.md

 ## 🔑 Key Features
 - Multiple model architectures based on LSTM and GRU with attention mechanisms
 - Data preprocessing pipeline for text cleaning and tokenization
-- Comprehensive evaluation using various metrics (ROUGE, WER, BERT Score, etc.)
+- Comprehensive evaluation using various metrics (ROUGE, BERT Score, etc.)
 - Inference capabilities for generating summaries from new inputs
 - Visualization tools for analyzing model performance